04 / Commercial InterfacesMCP/API

 Interface preview

-Learn with the same UI grammar used in Terminal
+Learn with the same UI grammar used in the product

-These embedded specimens reuse the Terminal card and explainer pattern so docs readers become familiar with the real product surfaces before they operate against them.
+These embedded specimens reuse product card and explainer patterns so docs readers become familiar with Packs, Deposit, and Read before they operate against them.

 API result

-Programmable writes should never strand users in a tool transcript; the Exchange activity should be rereadable in Terminal.
+Programmable writes should never strand users in a tool transcript; the activity should be rereadable in /packs.

 Write admission